lrusso/3DObjectMaker/README.md

 ## HOW TO CUT OBJECTS:

-1) Add object A to the plaform
+1) Add object A to the plaform.
-2) Add object B to the platform
+2) Add object B to the platform.
-3) Select object B
+3) Select object B.
-4) Select the material 'Hollow' (from the right panel)
+4) Select the material 'Hollow' (from the right panel).
 5) Export the work as a STL file (the object B will erase every object, partially or entirely, that is within it's space).
 Depending of how complex are the objects, the device may take a few minutes to perform the task.

 ## HOW TO MOVE AROUND THE PLATFORM: